pytorch/tutorials/CONTRIBUTING.md

 NOTE: Please do not use [ghstack](https://github.com/ezyang/ghstack).
 We do not support ghstack in the [`pytorch/tutorials`](https://github.com/pytorch/tutorials) repo.

-Submit the changes as a PR to the master branch of [`pytorch/tutorials`](https://github.com/pytorch/tutorials).
+Submit the changes as a PR to the main branch of [`pytorch/tutorials`](https://github.com/pytorch/tutorials).

 1. Add your changes, commit, and push: